jpdh9881/ableton_samples_cleanup/README.md

 ## Getting Started

-Just download files and run the MAIN_PROGRAM.py file in python3
+Download files and run the MAIN_PROGRAM.py file in python3

 ### Prerequisites